McAfee vs Bitdefender 2022: Which Antivirus Is Best for You?

 1. Virus Scanner — McAfee’s Fast Scans Detect 100% of Known Malware

-McAfee and Bitdefender both have accurate malware scans.
-However, McAfee’s scans are faster and during my tests, McAfee didn’t miss a single item of malware on the test PC.
+McAfee and Bitdefender both have accurate malware scans, detecting 100% of malware threats.
+However, McAfee’s scans are faster, and during my tests, McAfee flagged fewer legitimate files wrongly compared to Bitdefender.

-To compare the antiviruses, I looked at the scans types they offer:
+To compare the antiviruses, I looked at the scan types they offer:

 |Rescue Environment Scan||✘||✔|

-Bitdefender does offer 1 extra scan type, which I think is a great addition.
-The Rescue Environment Scan checks your devices in “Safe Mode” and removes any threats that it can’t access in a normal operating mode.
+Bitdefender does offer 2 extra scan types, which I think is a great addition.
+I like the Rescue Environment Scan most as it checks your devices in “Safe Mode” and removes any threats it can’t access in a normal operating mode.
 I’d like to see McAfee offering something similar for devices that are deeply infected with malware.

 When it comes to scan times, McAfee is the faster choice by a few minutes.
 Its Quick Scan took less than 5 minutes to check vulnerable areas, while the Full Scan took just under an hour to examine my entire device (268GB!)
 Bitdefender’s Quick Scan was slightly slower, taking 7 minutes.
 Its Full Scan took just under an hour.

-Both of these antivirus services offer top-tier virus scans and you may find that Bitdefender works perfectly for you.
-However, from my own test results, I recommend McAfee for its ability to detect all types of existing malware.
+In summary, both antivirus services offer top-tier virus scans, and you may find that Bitdefender works perfectly for you.
+However, from my own test results, I recommend McAfee for its ability to detect all types of existing malware quickly.

 Virus Scanner Winner: McAfee

-2. Real-Time Protection — McAfee Defends Against 100% of New Malware Attacks
+2. Real-Time Malware Protection — McAfee Defends Against 100% of New Malware Attacks

 In my tests, McAfee successfully protected my devices from all real-time threats.
-While Bitdefender also had an almost-perfect detection rate, I prefer the protection that McAfee offers.
+While Bitdefender had an almost-perfect detection rate, I prefer McAfee’s excellent protection scores.

 To achieve a perfect score, McAfee uses Global Threat Intelligence technology.
 This cloud-based software analyzes the behavior of malware to accurately predict how threats will behave.
 When it discovers suspicious behavior in unknown items, McAfee blocks them before they can infect your device.
 Due to the cloud-based nature of this technology, McAfee is constantly updating to protect you from the latest threats.